Introductory activities

 Part 2

-This task could be done simply on a Microsoft/Google Document, or could be done online via a free website such as Blogger, Weebly, or WordPress.
+This task could be done simply in a Word or Google Doc, OR online via a free website such as Blogger, Weebly, or WordPress.

 Synthesising core ideas